 11. Take the time to enjoy the Magnolia Blooms around the District

-The District’s magnolias are one of the prettiest sites you’ll see in the city leading up to the cherry blossom season – the magnolias tend to bloom earlier and are almost equal to the cherry blossoms in beauty!
+The District’s magnolias are one of the prettiest sites you’ll see in the city, leading up to the cherry blossom season – the magnolias tend to bloom earlier and are almost equal to the cherry blossoms in beauty!

-Burnside Farms is one of the best springtime destinations in the DMV area as it’s known for its massive fields filled with flowers that you can walk through and even take home with you for a reasonable price.
+Burnside Farms is one of the best springtime destinations in the DMV area, as it’s known for its massive fields filled with flowers that you can walk through and even take home with you for a reasonable price.

 13. Relax to the sounds of classical music by candlelight

-The Fever Originals Candlelight series is the perfect way to unwind.
 You can lose yourself in classical renditions of your favorite tunes amid soft candlelight.
 With multiple genres and musical themes to choose from, there’s bound to be a concert that’s perfect for you!

 14. Inspire change at the Environmental Film Festival in the Nation’s Capital

-Running from March 20-29, the D.C.
+Running from March 19-28, the D.C.
 Environmental Film Festival will be held in person and virtually, showcasing documentaries covering wildlife, climate change, adventurers, the connection between art and the environment, and much more!

 15. Celebrate St. Patrick’s Day in the District